SYNOPSIS

 2. Execute hostname to determine the host name.

 3. Contact your software vendor and ask for a license file.
-Please provide host name and host id in the inquiry.
+Please provide the host name and host id determined above in the inquiry.

 4. Put the received .lic file in the etc/licenses directory of DataClient.